 Viva La Resolution!

 In order for the far end to make out who was actually speaking, the PTZ camera was introduced so that you could zoom in and devote those 100,000 pixels to the current speaker.
 Of course, someone had to ensure that the camera was pointing in the right direction at the right time.
-In other words, someone had to “direct” or operate the camera and, in the days of the half million-pound video room, there was often a technician or PA in the room tasked to do this.
+In other words, someone had to “direct” or operate the camera and, in the days of the half million-pound video room, there was often a technician around tasked to do this.

-Want to learn about the modern alternative to three decades old technology? – click on this image of the future
+Want to learn about the modern alternative to three decades old technology? – click on this image of the future, today